Semaglutide and Sleep Apnea: Unexpected Benefits for Better Rest

 Comparative Data with Tirzepatide

-While tirzepatide has received more specific OSA research (SURMOUNT-OSA trial), semaglutide's substantial weight loss suggests comparable benefits.
+While tirzepatide has received more specific OSA research (SURMOUNT-OSA trial), semaglutide's substantial weight loss results suggest comparable benefits.
 The SURMOUNT-OSA trial showed 63% AHI reduction with tirzepatide, providing a benchmark for GLP-1 medication effects on OSA.

 Real-World Evidence